reem-shaikh/React/04-07/README.md

 # Difference between useCallback and useMemo hook?
 - useCallback caches the provided function instance itself (cache the function itself)
 - useMemo invokes the provided function and caches its result (cache the result of the function)

+### usecallback returns memoized function and useMemo returns function's return value
+Essentially, the only difference between these hooks is that useMemo caches a value type, and usecallback caches a function. and the value is only re-computed / changes when the dependencies is changed otherwise the cached value is displayed.

+## Where do we use both these hooks?
+if the computationally expensive code accepts arguments and returns a value, you would need to use useMemo so you could keep referencing that value between renders without re-running the computationally expensive code.

+On the other hand, in order to keep a function instance persistent for multiple renders, useCallback is needed.
+This is like placing a function outside the scope of your react component to keep it intact.